make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 # Feature 2: Smooth transitions between views

-- We start with a satellite which circles the planet according to a prescribed orbit
+- Suppose we have a satellite which circles the planet according to a prescribed orbit
 - You can imagine the view from a camera which is fixed to the satellite
 - If we rotate the satellite,
   we will transition to a different view
-- We want those transitions (i.e., rotations) to be smooth
+- We want those camera transitions (i.e., satellite rotations) to be smooth
-- We could try to simulate the real physics of the satellite or we could just interpolate smoothly between the start and end
+- We could try to simulate the real physics of the satellite but that's a lot of work
+- Alternatively we could just interpolate smoothly between views, something known as quaternion Slerp
-- Game engines such as Unity and Unreal provide a rich API for interpolating rotations and simulating physics
+- 3D game engines such as Unity and Unreal provide a rich API with all of the capabilities needed for both alternatives
-- A very common technique for interpolating 3D rotations is quaternion Slerp which involves some heavy math
+- Using these existing APIs tends to insulate the developer from the underlying details
+- If we start by simplifying the problem to 2D, we can actually learn about those issues and tradeoffs without requiring a deep dive into quaternion algebra
-- If we simplify the problem to 2D it becomes more manageable and we can easily extend our solution to 3D
+- Then, after we have a solution in 2D we can easily apply what we've learned to 3D

 # Poll: Which rotation would you expect?